JananiPSrinivasan/processorDesign/mips/README.md

 - Simulate using Cadence Xcelium
 - Debug with waveform viewers, assertions, and transaction-level monitoring

----

-## Phase 4: Synthesis and Physical Design

 ### RTL Synthesis
 - Use Cadence Genus for synthesis
 - Perform: